 - Annual participation at the City of Lacey Cultural Celebration

-Native Student Programs provides cultural and academic support to our Native students across the district.
-Native Student Programs includes Title VI and Title III Native American.
+The Native Student Program provides cultural and academic support to our Native students across the district, which includes Title VI and Title III Native American.
 This support can be direct and indirect.
 Direct programming can include academic support, guest teaching or student groups.
 Indirect support can include providing professional development, tribal liaison work, instructional support, Native Studies, policy, and equity work.

-- Native Student Program offices located at Evergreen Forest Elementary and River Ridge High School
+- Native Student Program offices are located at Evergreen Forest Elementary and River Ridge High School.

 - Wealth of resources for students and teachers on our Native Student Program website